CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     ##### last change 2024-04-15 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "How can I convert a Hamming distance matrix to a standardized matrix??"
+??? faq "How can I convert a Hamming distance matrix to a standardized matrix?"

     We recommed using `R` for this task.
 See example below: